-- California Notice to Quit
+14-Day Notice to Quit (Domestic Violence Victim)

-When the tenant has committed an illegal violation, and nothing can be done to fix the problem (incurable).
-According to California state law, the tenant must then vacate the premises within three days.
+When the tenant has committed an illegal violation, and nothing can be done to fix the problem (incurable), they must vacate the premises within three days.

 Eviction Laws and Requirements

-- Eviction Lawsuit: Chapter 4 (Summary Proceedings for Obtaining Possession of Real Property in Certain Cases [1159 – 1179a]
+- Eviction Lawsuit: Chapter 4 (Summary Proceedings for Obtaining Possession of Real Property in Certain Cases [1159 – 1179a].

 - Grace Period for Rent Payment: Established in the lease, but rent must be at least two days late before extra fees can be collected.

 - Late or Non-Rent Payment Notice: 3 days (Calif.
-Civil Code § 1161(2))
+Civil Code § 1161(2)).

 - Notice of Non-Compliance: 3 days (Calif.
-Civil Code §1161(3))
+Civil Code §1161(3)).

 - Domestic Violence Victim (Notice to Quit): 14 days (Calif.
-Civil Code § 1946.7)
+Civil Code § 1946.7).

 - Lease Termination (Month-to-Month Tenancies): 30 or 60 days, depending on how long a tenant has lived on the premises (Calif.
-Civil Code § 1946.1)
+Civil Code § 1946.1).

-Step 1: Send an eviction notice
+Step 1: Send an Eviction Notice

 If a landlord wants to evict a tenant, they must first serve notice to the tenant with the appropriate form outlined above.
-The type of California eviction notice selected depends on the violation, and the details outlined in the lease.
+The type of California eviction notice selected depends on the violation and the details outlined in the lease.

-Step 2: Allow the tenant to respond to the eviction notice
+Step 2: Allow the Tenant to Respond to the Eviction Notice

 Landlords must allow tenants a certain number of days to respond to an eviction notice.
 The number of days will depend on the notice type.

-Step 3: File the initial court documents
+Step 3: File the Initial Court Documents

 If the tenant fails to respond in time, the landlord may then begin the eviction process by filing Complaint (Form UD-100), Cover Sheet (Form CM-010), and Summons (Form SUM-130) with the court, along with a filing fee.

-Step 4: Serve the tenant
+Step 4: Serve the Tenant

-Step 5: Wait for the tenant to file Form UD-105
+Step 5: Wait for the Tenant to File Form UD-105

 If served in person, the tenant has five days to respond by filing an Answer (Form UD-105).
 If served by mail, they have 15 days from the mailing date.

-Step 6: Request a court judgment
+Step 6: Request a Court Judgment

-Step 7: Inform the county sheriff
+Step 7: Inform the County Sheriff

 Once the judgment and court-approved writ of possession is obtained, the landlord may deliver the documents to the local county sheriff to execute the judgment and complete the eviction.